preserving OPTS_CXX breaks application builds on different machines

 It seems strange to preserve an environment variable, since this is something that should be set by the user's environment scripts rather than charmc.

-#1 Updated by Phil Miller 18 days ago
+#1 Updated by Phil Miller about 2 years ago

 Why are the runtime system and application being built on two different machines, with such distinct environments?
 Could you please elaborate with the full details of how this arises in practice?